aquasecurity/trivy/README.md

 ## OS Packages

 The unfixed/unfixable vulnerabilities mean that the patch has not yet been provided on their distribution.
+Trivy doesn't support self-compiled packages/binaries, but official packages provided by vendors such as Red Hat and Debian.

 | OS                           | Supported Versions                       | Target Packages               | Detection of unfixed vulnerabilities |
 | ---------------------------- | ---------------------------------------- | ----------------------------- | :----------------------------------: |